SpareBank1/designsystem/packages/ffe-form-react/README.md

 Full documentation on form usage is available at https://design.sparebank1.no/komponenter/skjemaelementer/.

-## TypeScript definition files

-This component supports TypeScript - please update `index.d.ts` if you change any of the external methods or properties in this component.

 ## Development

 To start a local development server, run the following from the designsystem root folder: